ReviewMyContract.aiReview My Contract

 Confidentiality clauses are negotiable, even in contracts presented as standard or non-negotiable.
 Most corporate counterparties have internal templates that are drafted with only their interests in mind; negotiated changes are regularly accepted when framed as commercially standard protections rather than one-sided demands.
 Effective negotiation requires knowing what to prioritize and how to frame each request.

-Prioritize the Highest-Impact Terms: In order of typical commercial impact, prioritize: (1) mutual vs. one-way structure; (2) definition of confidential information (marking requirement or reasonableness standard); (3) duration; (4) residuals clause (if you are a knowledge worker); (5) standard exclusions; (6) legal process carve-out.
-Lower-priority but still important: return-and-destruction exceptions, permitted disclosure scope, and remedies provisions.
+Prioritize the Highest-Impact Terms: In order of typical commercial impact, prioritize: (1) mutual vs. one-way structure; (2) definition of confidential information (marking requirement or reasonableness standard); (3) duration; (4) DTSA immunity notice (for employment/contractor contexts); (5) whistleblower carve-out (for public company contexts); (6) residuals clause (if you are a knowledge worker); (7) standard exclusions; (8) legal process carve-out.

 Frame Requests as Industry Standard: The most effective negotiating posture is to describe your proposed changes as "commercially standard" or "consistent with market practice" rather than as requests unique to your situation.
 "My professional advisors have flagged that mutual confidentiality is market standard for services agreements of this type" is more persuasive than "I want to protect my information too."